 4. Those Itty-Bitty Brass Cup Hooks Really Rock

 I found I could gain one whole shelf in my cupboard just my adding cup hooks to the bottom of the shelf above it.
-This allowed all my mugs to hang, freeing up shelf space below for plates and bowls.
+This allowed all my mugs to hang, freeing up shelf space below for plates, bowls or other bakeware.
+Oh, and if that bakeware is scratched, check out How to Easily Repair Scratched Dishes and Bakeware.

 5. Divide and Conquer